mmakaay/flask_micron/doc/users/quickstart.rst

         "token": None
     }

 Sometimes you might require different behavior.
 No worries!
-All processing features in Flask-Micron are written as plugins and these plugins can be written in a configurable manner.
-The normalization plugin provides the following configuration options:
+All request processing features in Flask-Micron are written as plugins and these support :ref:`configuration <dev_plugins_configurable>`.
+The plugin that takes care of normalization provides the following configuration
+options:

-normalize: True (default) or False
+normalize = True (default) or False
   Whether or not to apply normalization at all.

-strip_strings: True (default) or False
+strip_strings = True (default) or False
   Whether or not leading and trailing whitespace must be stripped from string fields in the input data.

-make_empty_strings_none: True (default) or False Whether or not string fields that contain an empty string must be normalized to None.
+make_empty_strings_none = True (default) or False
+  Whether or not string fields that contain an empty string must be normalized to None.